 Frequently Asked Questions Regarding Duplication, Licensing, and Public Performance of Videotapes

-Under what conditions may we duplicate copies of videotapes or DVDs for educational use only?
+Under what conditions may we duplicate copies of DVDs for educational use only?

-Customers who need additional copies of videos purchased from us may take advantage of our special "backup" video pricing, or may purchase a duplication license from us.
-Our special "backup" video pricing enables you to purchase VHS or DVD copies of any title you have previously purchased at list price from us for only $75 per additional copy.
+Customers who need additional copies of videos purchased from us may take advantage of our special “backup” video pricing, or may purchase a duplication license from us.
+Our special “backup” video pricing enables you to purchase DVD copies of any title you have previously purchased at list price from us for either $75 or $95 per additional copy, depending on the title.
 This ensures that all of your copies are of premium quality.
 If you prefer to make copies yourself, you may obtain a duplication license from us.

 Our duplication license fee is $50 per copy.
 Please note that if you require a large number of copies, we can accommodate your needs through a licensing agreement that permits volume duplication at reduced rates.

 No, we do not allow copying for archival purposes.
 However, we offer our customers several options for obtaining additional copies of titles purchased from us at reduced fees.
 Please see the previous question.